 Major Spotlight: Nursing

 Sylvia Mayer grew up a few minutes away from Southern.
 Her mom taught nursing and her dad taught math and science at Collegedale Academy.
 She herself graduated with an AS and BS in Nursing when Southern was still called Southern Missionary College.
-Professor Mayer then got her Master of Science in Nursing with 2 specialties: Community Health and Nursing Education.
+Professor Mayer then got her Master of Science in Nursing with two specialties: Community Health and Nursing Education.

 How long have you worked as a professor at Southern?